chef-boneyard/minitest-chef-handler/README.md

 * :filter => filter test names on pattern
 * :seed => set random seed
 * :verbose => show progress processing files.
+* :ci_reports => path to write out the result of each test in a JUnit-compatible XML file, parseable by many CI platforms.

+(ci_reports requires that the ci_reporter gem be installed and available on the system)

 Example: